alexlevy0/fantastic-tech-interview-questions-mock/README.md

 ## 👨‍💻 👩‍💻 Top technical interview questions mock interview for (junior) developers

 # 🏁 General

 * What do you like about programming?
 (Passion indicator)
+* What is the difference between function declaration and function definition ?
 * Could you explain the concept of microservices?
+* What's the asynchronous programming
+* Difference between object/imperative/functional programming?
+* Difference between unit test / integration test / non-regression test?
+* What's the SEMVER
+* What's a hash?
 * How do you go about learning something new?
 * How do you stay up to date with technology and programming?
 (Interviewer wants to be comfortable that your skillset will continue to stay current in regards to the role.
 Do answer honestly including sources like blogs, forums, books or courses.)
 * How do you feel about testing?